djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 - Nostalgia from when I had a lot of time?
 - WhatsApp I use on desktop and laptop at home.. which I prefer anyway.
 - Kids don't bug me to play games on my smartphone
-- Battery life brilliant (charged fully on Mon 1st July in afternoon... lets see)
+- Battery life brilliant (charged fully on Mon 1st July in afternoon...
+I charged on Friday night and had a few bars left.
+4 days)

 ### bad points